panosc-portal/helm-charts/api-service/README.md

-Account Service
+API Service
 ==========================

-The Account Service is a microservice that can be used to authenticate and authorise a user and return a User object with relevant attributes.
+The API Service is a microservice that provides a main point of entry to the application and facade to APIs of underlying micro services.

 # Install the Chart
-To install the Account Service chart add the panosc-portal repository to your helm client with the following command:
+To install the API Service chart add the panosc-portal repository to your helm client with the following command:
 ```
 helm repo add panosc-portal https://panosc-portal.github.io/helm-charts/
 ```